SQream/sqream_docs/installation_guides/installing_dashboard_data_collector.rst

 .. note:: Before installing the Dashboard Data collector, verify that Prometheus has been installed and configured for the cluster.

-How to install Prometheus from tarball - **Comment - this needs to be its own page.**

 **To install the Dashboard Data Collector:**

 1. Store the Data Collector Package obtained from `SQream Artifactory <http://artifactory.host-98.sq.l/artifactory/dashboard/data_collector/tarball>`_.